Inverted P/B With Liquidity And Equity Ratio

 Explanation

 Three readings co-occur: - Below Book Value (price-below-book-value): inverted price-to-book ratio.
 A high score means current P/B is well below the scale parameter (default 2.0).
 Book value is the accounting figure — it includes intangibles, goodwill, and other non-cash items. - Current Ratio (ratio-balance-current): Total current assets divided by total current liabilities.
 High reading means current assets exceed current liabilities by a wide margin on a single balance-sheet date. - Equity Ratio (ratio-balance-equity): Total shareholders' equity as a fraction of total assets.
-High reading means a large share of the asset base is funded by equity (i.e., total liabilities are a small share of assets).
+A high reading places the company in the upper part of its industry's equity-to-assets range - equity funds more of the asset base than it does for most peers, which in a debt-heavy industry can still be a minority of assets.
 The three readings describe a present configuration: price relative to book, near-term liquidity composition, and equity-vs-liabilities composition.
 They do not measure intrinsic value or predict a re-rating.

 Interpretation